The Babys: Origin and name

-Music videos were produced by Mike Mansfield for Supersonic, and Chrysalis Records signed the band in 1976.
+Music videos were produced by Mike Mansfield for Supersonic, and Chrysalis Records signed the band in July 1976.

 Career

-The Babys eponymous first album (highlighted by the single "If You've Got the Time"), was recorded in Toronto, Ontario, Canada, with producers Brian Christian and Bob Ezrin and released in January 1977, although it appears that Millar and Corby were unhappy with the production.
+The Babys' eponymous first album (highlighted by the single "If You've Got the Time") was recorded in Toronto, Ontario, Canada, with producers Brian Christian and Bob Ezrin and released in December 1976, although it appears that Millar and Corby were unhappy with the production and mix.

+In 1977 the band purchased a 24-track mobile unit with which to record their music.
+They went to a ranch house in the Malibu mountains and laid down the tracks in six weeks.
+However, the record sleeve says it was recorded at the famous Sound City in Southern California.
+The influences of the songs came about from their first year in Los Angeles and the culture shock of their relocation there.

 Their second album, Broken Heart, (released in September 1977) featured production by Ron Nevison and resulted in gaining the group a Top 20 U.S. hit, "Isn't It Time" (written by Jack Conrad and Ray Kennedy), that peaked at No. 13 on the Billboard chart.
 The song was a departure from the group's desire to only play their own material.
-Other writers' material, such as Mike Japp and Chas Sandford's "A Piece of the Action" was included.
+Other writers' material, such as Mike Japp and Chas Sandford's "A Piece of the Action", was included.
 The album featured unique acoustic openings on "I'm Falling" and "Wrong or Right".
-Nevison's production techniques enhanced Waite's emerging talent as a vocalist and highlighted Brock's drumming, Stocker's guitar work, and Corby's instrumental abilities.
+Nevison's production techniques enhanced Waite's emerging talent as a vocalist and highlighted Brock's drumming, Stocker's guitar work and Corby's instrumental abilities.
 The band continued to tour the U.S. successfully with The Babettes, which included singers from Andrae Crouch and the Disciples: Lisa Freeman Roberts, Myrna Matthews and Pat Henderson.
-The album spent two weeks at #1 in Australia and produced a #1 single with "Isn't It Time".
-Disputes with Chrysalis management resulted in the firing of original manager Millar in 1978.
-Corby exited shortly thereafter.
-Equipment Manager Ray Sheriff states:
+The album spent two weeks at number one in Australia and produced a number one single with "Isn't It Time".